leandrost/bank-accounting/README.md

 ## TODO

+- Add User Authentication
 - Add timestamps into API responses
-- Include relatioships on some responses
+- Include relationships on some responses